 The Student Services office offers a wide range of support services to assist students in academic success.
 These services include academic counselling, career counselling, employment placement services, personal counselling, testing services, and disability services.

-The athletic department at Howard is known as the Hawks.
+The athletic department is known as the Hawks.
 The Hawks compete in the NJCAA and the Western Junior College Athletic Conference.
 Men’s sports include baseball, rodeo, and basketball.
 Women’s sports include rodeo, basketball, and cheerleading.

-This website and associated pages are not associated with, endorsed by, or sponsored by Howard College.
-StateUniversity.com has no official or unofficial affiliation with Howard College.
+This website and its associated pages are not affiliated with, endorsed by, or sponsored by this school.